ecohealthalliance/eha-ma-handbook/Pairwise_Sequence_Alignment.md

 ```
-#### In the last command line there are several important points to keep in mind:
+In the last command line, there are several important points to keep in mind:

-##### 1. Specify the full directory path to the NCBI database.
-In this example I'm using my path (/home/alexarmero2022/shared/NCBI/nt), replace it with the appropriate directory path on your system.
+1. Specify the full directory path to the NCBI database.
+In this example, I'm using my path (/home/alexarmero2022/shared/NCBI/nt) to replace it with the appropriate directory path on your system.

-##### 2. The -db option expects the name of a database.
+2. The -db option expects the name of a database.
 It is for this reason that in addition to the path, it is also necessary to give the name of the database in the previous example nt.

-##### 3. The -num_threads option refers to the number of cores or logic CPUs that the user wants to assign to the task.
+3. The -num_threads option refers to the number of cores or logic CPUs that the user wants to assign to the task.
 Specify it according to availability in your system.

-##### 4. The results of an alignment can be reported in different types of formats (-outfmt).
+4. The results of an alignment can be reported in different types of formats (-outfmt).
 In the example, the tabular format (6) was used; this format is easy to manipulate.
 In this example the standard alignment information (std) was requested to be printed, but also some other information such as the alignment coverage in the query sequence (qcovs) and the length of the target sequence (slen).
 [Tabular format options](https://www.metagenomics.wiki/tools/blast/blastn-output-format-6).

-### Blastp
+### BLASTp

-#### Here an example of protein-protein alignment with Blastp.
+Here is an example of protein-protein alignment with BLASTp.
 Notice that the path to the database changed; now it points to the nr directory, where the amino acid sequences were installed.
-In the same way the name of the database also changed (nr).
+In the same way, the name of the database also changed (nr).
 The sequences in the test.fasta file must necessarily be amino acid sequences.

 ```